-Letters or emails giving advice to businesses or consumers, preparation of PowerPoint or other presentations, drafting of advice letters, and the preparation of written reports.
+Letters or e-mails giving advice to businesses or consumers, preparation of PowerPoint or other presentations, drafting of advice leaflets, and the preparation of written reports.

-The minimum number of matters to be looked at across the whole of the portfolio is stated in part 3 required activities.
+The minimum number of matters to be looked at across of the whole of the portfolio is stated in part 3 required activities.

-Written communication skills
+Written Communication skills:

-Demonstrating the ability to communicate ion writing with a varied audience on technical and non-technical matters clearly, appropriately and through media suited to the needs of the reader.
+Demonstrating the ability to communicate in writing with a varied audience on technical and non-technical matters clearly, appropriately and through media suited to the needs of the reader.

-- B3.
-Where written communication or advice was provided, that you considered the need to signpost further sources of advice, and included details of these sources in the communication, if applicable. - B4.
+- B1.
+In any written communication, that you used appropriate layout, format, style, vocabulary and grammar. - B2.
+That you used appropriate language capable of being understood by the intended recipient clarifying, if necessary, technical and/or legal terminology and what was best practice and what was a legal requirement. - B3.
+Where written communication or advice was provided, that you considered the need to signpost to further sources of advice, and included details of these sources in the communication, if applicable. - B4.
 That you communicated appropriately and effectively, through the issuing of the correct notice or other document as appropriate, arising out of a visit to the trader's/business premises. - B5.
 That you have been able to reflect on your skills as a written communicator, and identify your strengths and areas for future development.

-Task C Organisational skills
+Task C Organisational Skills